claresudbery/clare-wiki-ably/pages/think/life/psychology/nvc-non-violent-comm.md

   - Receive appreciation without feelings of superiority or false humility.
 - The Hunger for Appreciation
   - We tend to notice what’s wrong rather than what’s right.
-  - I’ve tried to be more aware of what others around me are doing that enriches my life, and to hone my skills in expressing this appreciation.
+  - "I’ve tried to be more aware of what others around me are doing that enriches my life, and to hone my skills in expressing this appreciation."
 - Conventional compliments often take the form of judgments, however positive, and are sometimes intended to manipulate the behavior of others.
   - NVC encourages the expression of appreciation solely for celebration.